kieha/inverted-index/README.md

 ## Running The Tests
 Since Chrome cannot load a JSON file while reading a HTML file loaded directly to the browser as a local file, the HTML file has to be loaded from a web server.
-So from your terminal, type the following commmand to start up the python server:
+So from your terminal, at the root of the project, type the following commmand to start up the static server:

 ```
-$ python -m SimpleHTTPServer 3000
+$ node server.js
 ```
-Then visit [http://localhost:3000/jasmine/SpecRunner.html](http://localhost:3000/jasmine/SpecRunner.html) on your browser, and run the rests.
+Then visit [http://localhost:8080/jasmine/SpecRunner.html](http://localhost:8080/jasmine/SpecRunner.html) on your browser, and run the rests.